kalindimchev/Inventory-Manager/PRESENTATION.md

 * **Telerik Backend Services** for web data storage

 * **localStorage** for storing the logged user

+* **Sammy.js** for the routing

 * **Modules**:

 	- _app.js_: responsible for the routing

+	- _factory.js_: provides model creation

+	- _construction-sites-module.js_: responsible for submitting constructions sites to and fetching constructions sites from the backend

 	- _general-module.js_: responsible for template loading

-	- _inventory-module.js_: ??

-	- _factory.js_: provides model creation

 	- _validator.js_: provides validation for other modules